lwozny/lwozny.github.io/_pages/topics.md

 </p>

 <h4>Fixed points and comparative statics </h4>
-In these papers we proposed a new, iterative method for conducting constructing comparative statics in monotone environments.
-It is order theory based only.
-Look up whether your traditional comparative static methods are too restrictive.
+In these papers we proposed a new, iterative method for conducting equilibrium comparative statics in monotone environments.
+It is order theory based only and not restricted to extremal equilibria.
+Look up whenever your traditional comparative static methods are too restrictive.
 <p>
 <ul>